 We are very aware of the enormous dangers of antibiotic resistant E-Coli bacteria in raw meat with this paper released urgently in April 2020 when every country was in lockdown.
-In July 2021, a news story was published linking raw feeding of dogs to antimicrobial resistance which could very well be the next pandemic we are faced with.
+A news story was published soon after linking raw feeding of dogs to antimicrobial resistance which could very well be the next pandemic we are faced with.

 The Science Times reported findings from the European Congress of Clinical Microbiology & Infectious Diseases (ECCMID) as ‘raw dog food contains significant amounts of antibiotic-resistant bacteria, making them a public health risk to Europe and the rest of the world.’